cncf/tag-security/CONTRIBUTING/README.md

 given project's responsible security disclosures process should an potential issue be discovered.

-For more information on please refer to details on [use of a completed package](../assessments/README.md#use-of-a-completed-package).
+Presentations on security issues prior or during active engagement with projects is not permitted as these may be under embargo.
+If you are interested in presenting on a potential security issues we request you contact the project and get concurrence _prior_ to submitting a presentation issue to our repo.
+If you are interested in presenting on security issues discovered as a result of a security review, please refer to [use of a completed package](../assessments/README.md#use-of-a-completed-package) for how that content may be used.